El-Moghazy/Data_Insights/README.md

 Data: https://www.kaggle.com/c/kaggle-survey-2020/overview <br>
 Kaggle Notebook: https://www.kaggle.com/moghazy/into-the-data-science-career
 <br><br>

+## Motivation:
+There are many paths and ways to enter the Data Science filed.
+Those many ways and experts opinions overwhelm students that want to start their career as Data Scientists.
+The best way to to understand how a field develops is to look at the trends in the field using a large dataset with different paths and check the patterns in there.

 ## To be able to use this notebook you need to install:
 Python 3.x <br>
 Matplotlib <br>